Hasanbasith76/Ctrl-Alt-Defeat/UI Design/Readme.md

 This is a Preview of #Figma Design for user interface with Flow. the screen design for the workflow of the AI assessment platform is uploaded in above folder.
+The colors, gradients and logos used in this project was inspired from https://hexaware.com/ for the signature display.

 Figma Prototype link: